pytorch/pytorch/docs/source/notes/gradcheck.rst

 This feature is implemented by considering the function :math:`F: x, v \to v^T J_f` and use the gradcheck defined above on this function.
 Note that :math:`v` in this case is just a random vector with the same type as :math:`f(x)`.

-The fast version of gradgrad check is implemented by using the fast version of gradcheck on that same function :math:`F`.
+The fast version of gradgradcheck is implemented by using the fast version of gradcheck on that same function :math:`F`.